plivo/plivo-browser-sdk2-examples/README.md

         login(username, password);
     }
 ```
-We have access to `options` from UI as SETTINGS menu.
-You can update your settings in the UI and click on LOGIN to boot the phone.
+In the demo, `options` can be set from UI in the SETTINGS menu.
+Once the SETTINGS is updated clicking on LOGIN will boot the phone again.

 ### Document ready state

->If you're directly calling login on page load, Please make sure you do that on only after document ready!
+>If you're directly calling login on page load, please make sure you do that only after HTML document ready.

 ```html
     <script type="text/javascript">